angular/angular/aio/content/guide/universal.md

 server implementations of the DOM, `XMLHttpRequest`, and other low-level features that don't rely on a browser.

 The server \([Node.js Express](https://expressjs.com) in this guide's example\) passes client requests for application pages to the NgUniversal `ngExpressEngine`.
-Under the hood, the render functions, while providing caching and other helpful utilities.
+Under the hood, the engine renders the app, while also providing caching and other helpful utilities.

 The render function takes as inputs a *template* HTML page \(usually `index.html`\), and an Angular *module* containing components.
 Alternatively, it can take a function that when invoked returns a `Promise` that resolves to an `ApplicationRef`, and a *route* that determines which components to display.
 The route comes from the client's request to the server.